garakutanokiseki/timeseries-forecast/README.md

 The library has the following dependencies:
 ```
-JUnit 4.12
+JUnit 4.12, jama
 ```

 Authors
 ---

-Here is the [Contributors List](CONTRIBUTORS.md) for the timeseries-forecast library.
-Please note that the project was developed and ported from an internal repository.
+Here is the [Contributors List](CONTRIBUTORS.md) for the timeseries-forecast library + me ( Amandeep Arora) Please note that the project was developed and ported from an internal repository.
 Therefore, the commit record does not reflect the full history of the project.

 License